vpinball/pinmame/src/p2k/README.md

 ##### To investigate: when did rev. 2 ship, and with which version?

-This is the open question that decides the shape of *every* Revenge From Mars set, not just a hypothetical r2 one.
 Two things need establishing:

 1. **When was rev. 2 released to the public?** MAME dates both revisions 1999 and says no more.
-2. **Which official shipping version of the game was the first to leave the factory on it?**
+2. **Which official shipping version of the game was the first to leave the factory on it?** (speculation: 0.80 or 0.90)

-If rev. 2 arrived partway through the production run, then versions from that point on shipped on rev. 2 cards and the earlier ones on rev. 1 - and each set should declare whichever pair its version was actually sold with, rev. 1 or rev. 2.
+Rev. 2 arrived partway through the production run (as its older than rev. 1), so versions from that point on shipped on rev. 2 cards and the earlier ones on rev. 1 (most likely) - and each set should declare whichever pair its version was actually sold with, rev. 1 or rev. 2.
 Today every set declares rev. 1, which is an unchecked assumption rather than a finding.

-There is now evidence on the first of those, and it is dated rather than inferred.
+There is now some evidence on the first of those, and it is dated rather than inferred.
 Each Prism pair carries its bootstrap loader with a build timestamp: stock RFM has **V3.2, Tue Jan 26 1999** and r2 has **V3.4, Thu Apr 01 1999**.
 The fallback game copies agree in direction - `0.1` on the r1 pair against `0.80` on r2.
 So r2 is not a contemporaneous alternative source for the same